ChafficPlugins/MyTrip/README.md

 1. Create a Fork
 2. Load the repository into your IDE
 3. Open a Pull-Request
-4. Allow edits form maintainers
+4. Allow edits from maintainers
 5. Done!
 Create pull request and await a review by one of the maintainers

 # Dependencies